You can choose to join a conventional meal plan with access to dining halls, or cook for yourself (and often, your friends) in a community setting.

 Everyone prefers to eat differently: alone or together, made or served, vegan or paleo, and so on.
 So, just like in our approach to housing, we give our students options about where, how, and what to eat.

-- If you choose to live in one of the five residences that have a dining hall, you must buy into a conventional meal plan and eat at any dining hall on campus.
+- If you choose to live in one of the six residences that have a dining hall, you must buy into a conventional meal plan and eat at any dining hall on campus.

 Some students come to MIT having cooked all their lives, others have never cooked before but learn how, and others decide that cooking is something they will learn to do eventually.
 There is no right or wrong answer overall, just a right answer for you.